ezEngine/docs/docs/runtime/world/worlds.md

 ### Clock

 Each world has its own `ezClock` which can be retrieved through `ezWorld::GetClock()`.
-The clock is used to speed up or slow down simulation or to set a fixed update rate.
+The clock is used to speed up or slow down the simulation or to set a fixed update rate.
 The clock keeps track of the 'game time', so when a component needs to know the current time, it should query this from the world's clock.

 ### Random Number Generator